Inneren12/ARWeld/docs/MODULES.md

 **Notes:**
 - This is the **persistence layer** for the app
 - All feature modules interact with data via repositories (never directly with DAOs)
-- EvidenceRepositoryImpl currently persists only metadata in Room; actual photo/AR/video files will be handled by a later file manager component.
+- EvidenceRepositoryImpl now persists photo metadata after hashing captured files; additional evidence types will be wired in future sprints.
 - Repositories expose Flow or suspend functions for reactive/async data
 - DAOs cover core queries: WorkItem lookup by id/code, ordered event timelines and per-actor history, evidence by event, user roster retrieval, and pending sync queue fetches ordered by creation time